KPEval: Towards Fine-Grained Semantic-Based Keyphrase Evaluation: Literature survey: evaluation methods used in recent keyphrase papers

-We survey 64 papers published from 2017 to 2022 in major conferences for natural language processing (e.g., *ACL and EMNLP), artificial intelligence (e.g., AAAI), and information retrieval (e.g., SIGIR).
-31 papers design new keyphrase generation methods, 28 introduce new keyphrase extraction methods, and 5 conduct empirical studies.

-We manually check each paper's experiment sections and note down whether the reported evaluation metrics fall into any of the six major categories: (1) precision, recall, and F1 based on exact-matching; (2) diversity metrics, such as duplication ratio; (3) ranking-based metrics such as mAP, $\alpha$-NDCG, and MRR; (4) approximate versions of exact match and n-gram matching; (5) retrieval-based utility metrics; (6) human evaluation.
+We survey all the papers published from 2017 to 2023 in major conferences for AI, NLP, and IR (ACL, NAACL, EMNLP, AAAI, and SIGIR) about keyphrase extraction or keyphrase generation.
+We choose year 2017 as it marks the start of deep keyphrase generation methods \citep{meng-etal-2017-deep}.
+We manually check each paper's experiment sections and note down which of the six major categories do the reported evaluation metrics belong to: (1) precision, recall, and F1 based on exact-matching; (2) diversity metrics, such as duplication ratio; (3) ranking-based metrics such as mAP, $\alpha$-NDCG, and MRR; (4) approximate versions of exact matching such as n-gram matching; (5) retrieval-based utility metrics; (6) human evaluation.
+We make sure each of metrics used in the surveyed papers can fall under one and only one category under this ontology.

-The survey results are presented in Table \ref{eval-metric-choice}.
+The survey results are presented in Figure \ref{eval-metric-choice}.
+Overall, despite its limitation, exact matching has been \textit{de facto} the method for assessing the performance of newly proposed keyphrase systems, and there has been limited progress in adopting alternative metrics.
 The majority of papers report exact matching precision, recall, and F1.
-Only one thirds of all papers consider alternative evaluation metrics.
+Two thirds of all papers use exact matching as the only metric, including 10 out of 11 papers published in 2023.
 Human evaluation is only conducted in one paper surveyed \citep{bennani-smires-etal-2018-simple}.
-Overall, the survey suggests that exact matching is still the major method for assessing the performance of newly proposed keyphrase systems, and there has been limited progress in designing and adopting better metrics despite the suboptimal grading scheme.